cminyard/gensio/README.rst

 ipmisol
     Connect to a remote over IPMI SOL.
 Full serial port capabilities are available.
-No accpeter available, unfortunately.
+No accepter available, unfortunately.

 dummy
     An accepter that doesn't do anything except look like an accepter